xtuml/bridgepoint/doc-internal/review-minutes/MSD_weekly_minutes.md

 will lead to license denials in the way they use the tool.
 They have 38 users of verifier, but those users also use the MC.

-Jayne says they have 60 engineers trained but need.
+Jayne says they have 60 engineers trained but they need some issues resolved.
 She said this came from Walter Sebia, (system vision simulation expert).
-In our BP meeting with Saab aero there we discussed the issue list, there are no specific issues at this time according to them.
-They are working on updating the issue list now.
+Bob reports that in our BP meeting with Saab aero today e discussed the issue list, there are no specific issues at this time according to them.
+They are working on updating the issue list now we are not sure what these issues Walter spoke of are.

 Vricon is taking 3 licenses from Saab Dynamics.
 Vricon is a wholly owned subsidiary of Saab.